 A pint of joy to a peck of trouble,

 And never a laugh but the moans come double…

 Paul Lawrence Dunbar

-Every Memorial Day (called Decoration Day in the earlier years), a service is held at the cemetery to remember all of those who have passed.
+Every Memorial Day (called Decoration Day in the earlier years), a service is held at the cemetery to remember those who have passed.
 It is similar to a family reunion.
 People come from near and far to pay respects to their deceased family members and lay flowers on their gravesites.
 At noon, everyone gathers in the pavilion for a ceremony.
-There are songs, prayer, scripture readings, and a short message from the President of Mount Lawn Cemetery, Inc. Afterwards, people chant while enjoying cool drinks and food.
+There are songs, prayer, scripture readings, and a short message from the President of Mount Lawn Cemetery, Inc. Afterwards, people chatted while enjoying cool drinks and food.